-The most commonly used guitar scales used by flamenco players are the Phyrgian Dominant, the Phyrgian Mode, and the Harmonic Minor Scale.
+The most commonly used guitar scales used by flamenco players are the Phrygian Dominant, the Phrygian Mode, and the Harmonic Minor Scale.

 Most Commonly Used Scales Among Flamenco Guitarists